 Preheat the oven to 350F.
 Line a baking sheet with parchment paper or a silicone baking mat.

-In a large mixing bowl or the bowl of a stand mixer fitted with the paddle attachment, beat butter and peanut butter on medium-low speed until smooth and well combined.
-Add the sugars and beat on medium speed until light and fluffy, about 2 minutes.
+In a large mixing bowl or the bowl of a stand mixer, beat the butter on medium speed until creamy.
+Add the sugars.
+Beat until well combined, about 2 minutes.

 Make sure your brown sugar is soft and moist for the best cookies.
 If your brown sugar has hardened, don’t worry, it’s an easy fix!
 I wrote a detailed post on how to soften brown sugar.

-Don’t overbake the peanut butter oat cookies, as they’ll continue to bake as they cool.
+Don’t over-bake the cookies, or they’ll become hard as they’ll continue to bake as they cool.
 The middle should still be soft when you pull them out.

-Room temperature egg will mix more evenly into the creamed butter.
-Place your egg into a bowl of warm water for a couple of minutes.
-Doing so will quickly bring it to room temperature if you have forgotten to take it out of your fridge ahead of time.
+Room temperature eggs will mix more evenly into the creamed butter.
+Place your egg into a bowl of warm water for a couple of minutes if you’ve forgotten to take it out of the fridge beforehand.
+Doing so will quickly bring it to room temperature.